-- Insurance risk (underwriting and reserving risk)
+- Insurance risk (underwriting risk and reserving risk)

-- · Market risk (investment risk including foreign exchange risk)
+- Market risk

 - Credit risk

-- Liquidity and concentration risk

 - Operational risk

+- Compliance risk

 - Strategic risk

+- Liquidity and concentration risk

 - IT and cyber risk

 The SST relevant risks (insurance risk and market risk) are based on a one-year time horizon.
 This means that any deviance from expected is quantified over the period of one year.
 However, to fully run off all risks to which TTFC is exposed to, it is not sufficient to solely address one-year risk.
 The SST provides a framework via the so-called cost of capital method to quantify the overall risk.
 The idea is that the cost of capital provides the necessary interest for a potential investor to lend to the company the necessary risk capital for the proper run-off.
 TTFC estimates this capital cost via proxy methods which are in line with FINMA requirements and deemed feasible for SST submissions.
 As a result, TTFC quantifies the one-year risk capital and the cost of capital necessary to ensure a proper run-off of the net assets and liabilities.
 In the following subsections, the different one-year risk components are explained in further detail.